Places to visit in Ayia napa

 A recent addition to the area is the beautiful outdoor Ayia Napa Sculpture Park.
-Sculptors from around the world have worked on some amazing works of art that are exhibited out in the open.
-It is also worth visiting the Makronissos Archaelogical Tombs, consisting of 19 tombs from the Hellenistic and Roman ear, the Venetian Aqueduct that used to supply water to the monastery and the region, the rural churches around and in town such as the Ayia Thekla curch and Ayia Mavri.
+Sculptors from around the world have worked on some amazing works of art, that are exhibited out in the open.
+It is also worth visiting the Makronissos Archaelogical Tombs, consisting of 19 tombs from the Hellenistic and Roman era, the Venetian Aqueduct that used to supply water to the monastery and the rural churches, such as the Ayia Thekla Church and Ayia Mavri Chapel.
 Another place you must visit are the stunning sea caves or ‘Palatia’ at the eastern part of the town.
 They can be reached by boat or just walk there and go snorkelling or diving.
 And if you are a romantic, you should most definitely visit the Love Bridge and take photos with your loved one.
 Lastly, nothing beats the afternoon strolls in Ayia Napa’s picturesque harbour.

-If you fancy swimming in various spots around Ayia Napa and Protaras, you can hop on, on one of the boat trips that start their all day tour at the harbour.
-During the night, Ayia Napa is transformed into a party town.
-The streets and squares are filled packed with people, walking and enjoying their dinner and drinks.
-If you are not a clubbing person, or if you have children or even if you are young at heart, it is worth visiting Parko Paliatso Luna Park and Fun Fair.
+If you fancy swimming in various spots around Ayia Napa and Protaras, you can hop on, on one of the boat trips, that start their all day tour at the harbour.
+During the night, Ayia Napa is transforming into a party town.
+The streets and squares are packed with people, walking and enjoying their dinner and drinks.
+If you are not a clubbing person, or if you have children, or even if you are young at heart, it is worth visiting Parko Paliatso Luna Park.
 Before you leave town, stop by the ‘I Love Ayia Napa’ sculpture, located at the centre of the town and take a picture to remember!

-In the town of Ayia Napa, there many and interesting choices for dining.
-In the morning or around noon, right before you head to the beach you can grab a bite (or take some food with you) in one of the many bakeries in town.
-You should try the local cheese pie made with halloumi and fresh mint, the traditional olive pie made with black olives or even take with you a sandwich with halloumi, lountza (local cured pork meat) and tomato.
+Before you head to the beach grab a bite (or take some food with you) in one of the many bakeries in town.
+You should try the local cheese pie made with halloumi and fresh mint, the traditional olive pie made with black olives, or even take with you a sandwich with halloumi, lountza (local cured pork meat) and tomato.
 To dine in, many of the restaurants and snack bars are open throughout the day, although quite a few open around 5- 6 pm, just in time for early dinner.
 As for the choices, there is a wide range of cuisines being served in the town’s eateries.